AnyBody/tutorials/Muscle_modeling/lesson5.md

     - The contraction velocity of the contractile element.

   * - `Activity`
-    - The muscle active state in fractions of maxmum voluntary contraction.
+    - The muscle active state in fractions of maximum voluntary contraction.

   * - `CorrectedActivity`